Walgreens’ Clinical Trials Journey: Three Years In

 Building Strong CRO-Sponsor Partnerships to Improve Clinical Trial Success

-June 19th 2025In this video interview, Judith Ng-Cashin, MD, chief operating officer, Novotech, explains why seamless collaboration between CROs and sponsors is critical to advancing clinical trials, and reflects on Novotech’s recognition as Citeline CRO Partnership of the Year.
+June 19th 2025In this video interview, Judith Ng-Cashin, MD, chief medical officer, Novotech, explains why seamless collaboration between CROs and sponsors is critical to advancing clinical trials, and reflects on Novotech’s recognition as Citeline CRO Partnership of the Year.

 2025 DIA Annual Meeting: Designing Patient Friendly Digital Health Solutions